 - He was a recruiter for the Pastors’ College.

-- He was a fundraiser on behalf of the Pastor’s College.
+- A fundraiser on behalf of the Pastor’s College.

 - He was a scout to position men upon completion of the Pastors’ College.